Discover more from Refreshing the Bones...

 I’m thinking about the beginnings of one of our churches that stuck and still thrives today.
 It was the kind of home church we had dreamed and prayed about.

 Our beginnings were inauspicious… laughable almost.
 Our living room was even smaller than the space we had rented on a street corner for our very first church planting effort.
-We were 5 or 6 adults meeting and praying about the same thing.
-When we got to 8-10 adults, our living room environment felt intimate.
-With time, our definition of “intimate” was stretched beyond what we would have thought possible.
+We were five or six adults meeting and praying about the same thing.
+When we got to eight or ten adults, our living room environment felt intimate.
+With time, our definition of “intimate” was stretched beyond what we thought possible.

 Remember how Andrew went and found his brother and took him to meet Jesus?
 And his brother happened to be Peter?
-It’s always exciting to see how the most ordinary things look extraordinary later.
+Seeing how the most ordinary things look extraordinary later is always exciting.

 A neighbor told a friend about our new effort.
 The friend showed up one Sunday morning.
-It was like another firstfruits moment… Things happened around the table at her house.
+It was like another first-fruits moment… Things happened around the table at her house.
 People who would refuse to consider changing religions didn’t mind attending a Bible study in her home.
-Those Bible studies bore fruit over a period of months and years.
+Those Bible studies bore fruit for months and years.
 They drew people to our church family.
 She wouldn’t insist anyone come to church with her.
 She would wait until someone asked, “What do you do on Sunday?” or “Can I go with you on Sunday?”

 Once again, I won’t try to whitewash how hard things were sometimes.
 This was a different group of people… a different mindset.
 For me, it represented a new challenge… a new learning curve.
 I made some serious mistakes along the way.

-But I’d like to share with you how God blessed us with and through this church family.
+But I’d like to share how God blessed us with and through this church family.

 This is good, I can’t wait for part two!